Jeffrey Loria

-Jeffrey Harold Loria (born November 20, 1940) is an American art dealer, author, and the former owner of the Montreal Expos (now the Washington Nationals) and Miami Marlins of Major League Baseball.
+Jeffrey Harold Loria (born November 20, 1940) is an American art dealer, author, and the former owner of several sports teams, including the Montreal Expos and Miami Marlins of Major League Baseball.

 Early life

 Loria was born and raised in a Jewish family in Manhattan, the son of Ruth (Ost) and Walter J. Loria, a lawyer.
 Loria took an early interest in baseball, attending his first New York Yankees game in the late 1940s.
 Loria attended New York City's Stuyvesant High School and Yale University, where he initially took pre-med courses.
 With a requirement to take a history class, Loria chose art history.

 After college, he worked in a newly established art-buying program for Sears, launched with the help of actor Vincent Price.
-In 1965, at the age of 24, he opened his private art dealing business, Jeffrey H. Loria & Co., on Manhattan's Upper East Side and wrote a book, Collecting Original Art.
+In 1965, at the age of 24, he opened his business, Jeffrey H. Loria & Co., on Manhattan's Upper East Side and wrote a book, Collecting Original Art.
 He specializes in 20th-century masters, and his collection includes works by Pablo Picasso and Henry Moore.
 Loria graduated from Columbia Business School in 1968 and published his second book, What's It All About Charlie Brown?.
 Co-written with Pat K. Lynch, it is a look at life through the Peanuts comic strip.